XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/build-run-rippled-ubuntu.md

               ./bootstrap.sh

+      5. Set parallel jobs to the half the number of CPUs available on your box, with minimum of 1

+              PROCESSORS=$(expr "`grep processor /proc/cpuinfo | wc -l`" / 2)

-      5. To invoke Boost.Build to build the separately-compiled Boost libraries, run the following command.
-Replace `<number of parallel jobs>` with the number of jobs to run in parallel.
-Choose this value based on the number of CPU cores you want to use for building.
-This may take about 10 minutes, depending on your hardware specs.
+      6. To invoke Boost.Build to build the separately-compiled Boost libraries, run the following command.

-              ./b2 -j <number of parallel jobs>
+              ./b2 -j $PROCESSORS

-      6. Set the environment variable `BOOST_ROOT` to point to the new `boost_1_64_0` directory.
+      7. Set the environment variable `BOOST_ROOT` to point to the new `boost_1_64_0` directory.
 It's best to put this environment variable in your `.profile`, or equivalent, file for your shell so it's automatically set when you log in.
 Add the following line to the file:

-              export BOOST_ROOT=/home/ubuntu/boost_1_64_0
+              cd ~
+              echo "export BOOST_ROOT=$PWD/boost_1_64_0" >> ~/.profile

-      7. Source your updated `.profile` file.
+      8. Source your updated `.profile` file.
 For example:

               source ~/.profile

-10. From a working directory, get the `rippled` source code.
+5. From a working directory, get the `rippled` source code.
 The `master` branch has the latest released version.

         cd ~
         git clone https://github.com/ripple/rippled.git
         cd rippled
         git checkout master

-11. Check the commit log to be sure you're compiling the version you intend to.
+6. Check the commit log to be sure you're compiling the version you intend to.
 The most recent commit should be signed by a well-known Ripple developer and should set the version number to the latest released version.
 For example:

-        $ git log
+        $ git log -1

-        commit f31ca2860fb5f045b618aa05d1e76c7e2e9494ec (HEAD, tag: 1.0.0, origin/release, origin/master, master)
+        commit 8429dd67e60ba360da591bfa905b58a35638fda1
-        Author: Nikolaos D. Bougalis <nikb@bougalis.net>
+        Author: Nik Bougalis <nikb@bougalis.net>
-        Date:   Fri May 11 10:29:41 2018 -0700
+        Date:   Mon Jun 4 16:36:22 2018 -0700

-            Set version to 1.0.0
+            Set version to 1.0.1

-12. If you previously built, or (more importantly) tried and failed to build `rippled`, you should delete the `my_build/` directory (or whatever you named it) to start clean before moving on to the next step.
+7. If you previously built, or (more importantly) tried and failed to build `rippled`, you should delete the `my_build/` directory (or whatever you named it) to start clean before moving on to the next step.
 Otherwise, you may get unexpected behavior, like a `rippled` executable that crashes due to a segmentation fault (segfault).

     If this is your first time building `rippled` 1.0.0 or higher, you won't have a `my_build/` directory and can move on to the next step.

-13. Use CMake to build a `rippled` binary executable from source code.
+8. Use CMake to build a `rippled` binary executable from source code.
 The result will be a `rippled` binary executable in the `my_build` directory.

       1. Generate the build system.
 Builds should be performed in a directory that is separate from the source tree root.
 In this example, we'll use a `my_build` directory that is a subdirectory of `rippled`.